-The self-employment tax (SE tax) has two parts: Social Security and Medicare, which together take about 15.3 percent of your earnings.
+Self-employment tax (SE tax) has two parts: Social Security and Medicare, which together take about 15.3 percent of your earnings.
 As a quick reminder, folks who work for themselves need to pay both income tax and self-employment tax because a sole-proprietor is both the employer and the employee, so get taxed from both ends.

 Social Security and Medicare are like the salt and pepper of any federal tax dinner spread: they’re sprinkled on top of nearly every income earner’s tax contributions.

 Whether you work for yourself or are a typical full-time employee who works at a company, you likely have to contribute towards Social Security and Medicare.
 A big difference, however, is that when you are paid wages as an employee, your employer splits the Social Security and Medicare taxes with you.
-When you rely on your own income, you’re responsible for the full 15.3 percent.
+When you’re self-employed, you’re responsible for the full 15.3 percent.

 Now let’s give that salt and pepper an extra shake, as there’s a crucial change to know about every year.

 How much is Social Security tax?

 The Social Security tax rate in 2020 is 12.4 percent of your earnings.
 For the 2020 tax year (remember: tax filings for 2020 are due April 2021), you will pay Social Security taxes on earned income up to $137,700.
 This is a jump from the 2019 taxable maximum of $132,900.

-Note that the $132,900 limit reflects all earned income, not just your self-employed income.
-That means that anything you earned above that $132,900 is not subject to Social Security Tax.
+Note that the $137,700 limit reflects all earned income, not just your self-employed income.
+This means that anything you earned above that $137,700 is not subject to Social Security Tax.

 And Medicare tax?

 The Medicare withholding rate is 2.9 percent of earnings.
 There is no earnings limit for Medicare taxes.